emilymermaid/Personal-website/content/project/Historicizing-Victoria-Park/index.md

 * Kwok, C., & Chan, N. K. (in press).
 The making of contentious political space: The transformation of Hong Kong’s Victoria Park. *Space and Culture*.

+Research from this project was also presented at the [2018 Hong Kong Political Science Association Annual Conference](https://hkpsa.wordpress.com/2018/05/03/hkpsa-annual-conference/).